 What Shade Is Grey Hair?

-Genes are the major determiners of when hair starts to turn grey.
+Genetics is the primary determinant of when hair begins to turn grey.
 However, premature greying may occur due to various illnesses, stress, and smoking tobacco.

 What Shade Is White Hair?